-Compare prices of Thailand Liveaboards - book now pay later26 September 2017
+Compare prices of Thailand Liveaboards - book now pay later

 Thailand is a wonderful country with some excellent SCUBA diving.
 To the west of Thailand is the Andaman Sea, and to the east the Gulf of Thailand.
 The best dive sites are on the Andaman Sea side, both in the south and further north in the Similan Islands and Richelieu Rock.

 Like in many other areas of the world, Thailand's coral reefs are under significant pressure.
 However, Thailand is acting to protect its reefs and marine environment.
-Some 25% of Thailand's marine and coastal areas are designated protected areas.1
+Thailand has adopted the target of 10% of coastal and marine areas to be protected.
+In 2018, the total coastal and marine protected area was about 5.6% of Thai waters, encompassing 22 national marine parks, 6 coastal non-hunting areas, 160 sites of reserved mangrove forests, 56 marine fishery sanctuaries and 6 environmental protection areas.
+1

 Tourists need a visa before visiting Thailand.
 You can obtain a 30 day Visa on Arrival at airports and a 15 day Visa on Arrival if travelling via land borders.
 It's better to get a visa beforehand though.
 A tourism visa will then allow a stay of up to 60 days with the possibility to extend it for a further 30 days.
 You can re-enter Thailand as often as you wish.
 For full visa rules see the Thai Embassy Site.